Our very best traditional homemade Loukoumades recipe (Greek donuts) for you to recreate these little bites of heaven from scratch!

 - 75g caster sugar (3 ounces)

 - To prepare this traditional loukoumades recipe, start by making the dough.
-In the mixers bowl add the water and yeast.
+In a bowl add the water, sugar and yeast.
 Stir with a whisk until the yeast dissolves completely and wait for 5 minutes.
-Into the same bowl, add the rest of the ingredients for the dough and whisk at high speed (for about 2 minutes) until the mixture becomes a smooth batter.
-(You could also use a hand use.
+In a mixers bowl add the yeast mixture add the rest of the ingredients for the dough and whisk at high speed (for about 2 minutes) until the mixture becomes a smooth batter.
+(You could also use a hand whisk.
 Whisk until the mixture has no lumps).

 - Cover the bowl with some plastic wrap and let the dough rest in a warm place for at least 1 hour to rise.